toa-io/toa/extensions/exposition/documentation/access.md

 > The Authorization directive provider is named `authorization`,
 > so the full names of the directives are `authorization:{directive}`.
-> Since it is a built-in provider, all directives have shortcuts and can be declared without the `authorization:`
-> prefix.

 ### `anonymous`